Phlorum - Page Content

 StemsKnotweed stems on mature plants are very tall, up to around 3m.
 They emerge as clumps of apparently discrete stems from ‘crowns’ where the Japanese knotweed roots (rhizomes) poke up above the ground.
 The base of the stems can be quite thick, around 5cm in diameter, and are light green with purple speckles.
 Rings, or nodes, around the stems resemble bamboo canes, but unlike bamboo, knotweed has hollow stems that are relatively easy to snap.
 In winter, the leafless knotweed stems die back and the Japanese knotweed canes are brittle, red-brown or straw-coloured.

 RootsJapanese knotweed exists as a perennial network of underground shoots called rhizomes.
 Thin roots grow from these, supplying the rhizomes with water and nutrients, where starchy energy is stored in the fleshy orange and fibrous tissue.
 The crowns can be large, often around 40cm in diameter, with thick (often around 3cm in diameter) rhizomes growing from them in all directions.
-It is often quoted that rhizomes can penetrate 3m into the ground, but this is rare and the majority of rhizomes are usually found less than a metre below the ground.
+It is often quoted that rhizomes can penetrate 3m into the ground, but this is rare and the majority of rhizomes are usually found less than a metre below the service.

 HeightThe dense canopies of mature knotweed stands can reach over 3m in height and cover vast areas if allowed to spread.